HorizenOfficial/horizen-academy-v2/docs/cryptocurrency/zencash-to-horizen.md

 ### From a privacy coin to a privacy enabler network

-Horizen is transitioning from a privacy chain to an ecosystem for web3 applications thanks to Horizen EON.
+Horizen transitionned from a privacy chain to an ecosystem for web3 applications thanks to Horizen EON.
 EON is Horizen's first public proof-of-stake sidechain and a fully EVM-compatible smart contracting platform that allows developers to efficiently build and deploy dapps on Horizen, while fully benefiting from the Ethereum ecosystem.

 Horizen is investing a significant amount of product, technical, and business development resources into making EON a success.
-We believe that EON has the potential to supercharge the utility of ZEN, grow the popularity of the Horizen ecosystem, and reinvigorate the community that has been by our side since the launch of ZenCash
+We believe that EON has the potential to supercharge the utility of ZEN, grow the popularity of the Horizen ecosystem, and reinvigorate the community that has been by our side since the launch of ZenCash.